Kizota/gen-sec-crowed-occupancy-management/README.md

 ## Contributing
 This project was developed by a team of four contributors.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-[Add your chosen license]

-## Acknowledgments
-- Team members
-- Project advisors
-- Any third-party libraries or tools used